Arani, Tiruvannamalai: History

-Freedom Movement

-Mahatma Gandhi visited Arni twice, once in 1932 and the second time in 1934.
-During his second visit he was accompanied by Dr Rajendra Prasad.
-Gandhiji's visits aimed at boosting Harijan upliftment and the movement for the boycott of Simon Commission, Gandhiji visited Dr V Hariharan, an eminent physician and freedom fighter of Arni at his residence and held extensive consultations with him, as the latter was already actively involved in the upliftment of the impoverished weaver community of Arni.

 Fort

 There is a fort area in the heart of the town.
-It houses the forest department, sub jail, registration office, police station, women police station, and agricultural office.
+It houses the forest department, sub jail, registration office, police station, women's police station, and agricultural office.

-A monument situated in the parade ground of the fort commemorates Col. Robert Kelly, who was surveying the Arani area.
+A monument situated in the parade ground of the fort commemorates Col. Robert Kelly, who was surveying the Aarani area.
 Kelly was killed in a duel on 29 September 1790 by his junior officer Capt.
 Urban Vigors, who in his chagrin erected the monument.

-A temple built by the Emperor Dasarathar the father of Sri Rama, Lakshmana, Bharatha and Sathrungna, still exits on the banks of Kamandalam the river of Arni named Puthira (meaning:son or child) kamaeshwarar temple after the worship by Dasarathar at this temple Ramar was born to him.
-This happened in the Times of Ramayanam.
-Of the 11 yagas Dasaratha had to perform for getting male progeny, the first one was performed here.
-Rishi Rushyashringar performed the yagna.

-Battle of Arani
+Battle of Aarani

-The Battle of Arnee (or Battle of Arani) took place at Arani, India on 3 December 1751 during the Second Carnatic War.
+The Battle of Arnee (or Battle of Aarani) took place at Aarani on 3 December 1751 during the Second Carnatic War.
 A British-led force under the command of Robert Clive defeated and routed a much larger Franco-Indian force under the command of Raza Sahib.
 The French troops were guarding a convoy of treasure.
 Clive took up a position in swampy ground, crossed by a causeway in which the convoy was forced to pass.
 The French were thrown into disorder and forced to retreat, but night saved them from total destruction.
 The treasure, however, was captured.